 Turning Cardio Into Adventures

 Time went by and my bike sat there.
 Looking sad.
-I kept saying I was going to go for a ride and I didn’t.
-Until one morning I had decided to try something new.
-Sitting down for my morning coffee.
-Looking out over my veranda admiring nature I decided I was going to try medicating with cannabis before I went for a bike ride.
-I had heard stories from friends and other riders I met.
-They said they would smoke a little and go riding.
+I kept saying I was going to go for a ride, I needed to work on my cardio.
+I just didn’t.
+One morning I decided to try something new.
+Sitting down for my coffee.
+Looking out over my veranda admiring nature.
+It was such a beautiful view.
+A lush tropical landscape, nestled neatly within the palm trees of Florida.

 Why I Feel Cannabis Improved My Cardio

-At the end of the day I can say that cardio was fun.
+At the end of the day I can say that cardio experience was very fun when enhanced with cannabis sativa.
 I don’t honestly feel that marijuana was the deciding factor as to whether or not I enjoyed the session.
 But I do feel smoking a little bit of cannabis had an effect.
-I and I alone are responsible for the mental shift to enjoy something that was once mundane and boring.
-Adding to the experience was well worth it.
-Cardio can become fun for anyone.
-First we have to learn to enjoy the experience.
-And if your someone that already does then it will be second nature.
-But cardio and cannabis are like no other.
+I and I alone am responsible for the mental shift to enjoy something that was once mundane and boring.
+I did continue to use cannabis for these rides as it allowed me to really zone out on my breathing and get into a rhythmic pattern allowing for more efficient pedaling and even heart rate.

 The positive effects the cannabis had on my experience with cardiovascular training lead me to believe that marijuana can be a great addition to other physical activities like weightlifting or even sports.
 In the past there has been much controversy over the subject.
 With new and exciting laws being passed we can now really see the benefits of this plant and what it can have for society outside of recreation.

-If you have or are thinking of trying cannabis before you partake in your cardio training I would love the hear about your own experiences in the comment box below.
+If you have or are thinking of trying cannabis before you partake in your cardio training I would love to hear about your own experiences in the comment box below.
 By sharing our knowledge we can all benefit and grow together.